Icon Crear Crear

 6

-fermenter conditions quickly large
+conditions quickly large fermenter

 The genetically engineered bacteria can be placed in a to reproduce in controlled and make quantities of the human protei n